Getting Started with ESP32 using Arduino IDE - Blink LED

 Download GIT 2.16.2

-STEP 3: Once the download is complete, open the exe file to install GIT on your computer.
-Just click on Next for all the options without changing anything to proceed with the installation.
+STEP 3 ⇒ Once the download is complete, open the exe file to install GIT on your computer.
+Just click on Next for all the options without changing anything to begin the ESP32 Arduino IDE installation process.

 Install GIT on your computer

-STEP 4: Search for the name “GIT GUI” to find the one that we just installed.
+STEP 4⇒ Search for the name “GIT GUI” to find the one that we just installed.
 Do not open GIT bash.
-By default GIT GUI will be installed on C drive under the Program files directory
+By default, GIT GUI will be installed on the C drive under the Program Files directory.
+This downloads all necessary files to connect ESP32 to Arduino IDE effectively.

 Search for the name GIT GUI

-STEP 5: Launch the GIT GUI application.
-Then select “Clone exiting repository”.
+STEP 5⇒ Launch the GIT GUI application.
+Then select “Clone existing repository”.
+Ensure to Install ESP32 in Arduino IDE

 Launch the GIT GUI application